srijs/rust-aws-lambda/README.md

 }
 ```

-Note that the types in `events` are automatically generated from the [official Go SDK](https://github.com/aws/aws-lambda-go/tree/master/events) and thus are generally up-to-date.
+Note that the types in the `event` module are automatically generated from the [official Go SDK](https://github.com/aws/aws-lambda-go/tree/master/events) and thus are generally up-to-date.

 ### Context